Timor python

 The Timor python (Malayopython timoriensis) is a python species found in Southeast Asia.
-A dwarf species, no subspecies are recognized as being valid.
-Like all pythons, it is a nonvenomous constrictor; unlike larger species such as the reticulated python, it is not considered dangerous to humans.
+It is a dwarf species, and no subspecies are recognized as being valid.
+It is in the genus Malayopython, together with the reticulated python (M. reticulatus).

+Like all pythons, the Timor python is a nonvenomous constrictor.
+Unlike larger species such as the reticulated python, it is not considered dangerous to humans.

 Description

 The Timor python is a fairly long, over 7 ft, but relatively thin python.
 It has a series of heat-sensing pits between its nostrils and mouth used to find warm-blooded prey in total darkness.
 It is cold-blooded.

 Geographic range

 M. timoriensis is found in Southeast Asia on the Lesser Sunda Islands (Flores, Lombien and Timor islands), its type locality is given as "Kupang, (Timor)" [Indonesia].
+This may not accurately reflect the location where the specimen was collected.